erikrose/peep/README.rst

 Peep
 ====

-Deploying Python projects has long been a source of pain for the security-conscious.
-Any compromise of PyPI or its third-party CDN could get you a package different from the one you signed up for.
-To guarantee known-good dependencies for your deployments, you had to run a local package index, manually uploading packages as you vetted them, maintaining another set of ACLs, and trying to somehow keep an audit trail of who did what.
+Deploying Python projects has long been a source of frustration for the
-Alternatively, you could check everything into a vendor library, which meant a lot of fooling around with your VCS (or maintaining custom tooling) to do upgrades.
+security-conscious: a compromise of PyPI or its third-party CDN could get you a package different from the one you signed up for.
+To guarantee known-good dependencies for your deployments, you had to run a local package index, manually uploading packages as you vetted them, maintaining a set of ACLs for that server, and trying to somehow keep an audit trail of who did what.
+Alternatively, you could check everything into a vendor library, but that meant a lot of fooling around with your VCS (or maintaining custom tooling) to do upgrades.

 Peep fixes all that.

 Vet your packages, put hashes of the PyPI-sourced tarballs into ``requirements.txt``, use ``peep install`` instead of ``pip install``, and let the crypto do the rest.
-If a downloaded package doesn't match the expected hash, ``peep`` will freak out, and installation will go no further:
+If a downloaded package doesn't match the expected hash, Peep will freak out, and installation will go no further:

 * No servers to maintain
 * No enormous vendor libs to wrestle